zephir-lang/zephir-docs/en/old/tutorial.rst

 At the above step, it's likely that you would need to supply your root password in order to install the extension.

-Finally, the extension must be added to the ``php.ini`` in order to be loaded by PHP.
-This is achieved by adding the initialization directive: ``extension=utils.so`` to it.
-(NOTE: You can also load it on the command line with ``-d extension=utils.so``, but it will only load for that single request, so you'd need to include it every time you want to test your extension in the CLI.
-Adding the directive to the ``php.ini`` will ensure it is loaded for every request from then on.)
+Finally, the extension must be added to the ''php.ini'' in order to be loaded by PHP.
+This is achieved by adding the initialization directive: ''extension=utils.so'' to it.
+(NOTE: You can also load it on the command line with ''-d extension=utils.so'', but it will only load for that single request, so you'd need to include it every time you want to test your extension in the CLI.
+Adding the directive to the ''php.ini'' will ensure it is loaded for every request from then on.)

 Initial Testing
 ---------------